Emily Wants to Play: Emily Wants to Play

 According to the notes in the house, Emily was a girl who suffered depression and found comfort in the dolls in the basement.
 She considered the dolls her friends, but her parents wanted to take them away from her.
 The recordings left behind seem to be from Maggie Withers, Emily's mother, and were recorded to help with her cope with her own depression.
 The recordings explain that Emily acted strangely ever since they moved here, presumably because she didn't like her new home.
 Emily showed signs of erratic and violent behavior, which led her to harm other children at school and kill a puppy that they bought her as a gift.
 Because of this, her parents decided to keep her at home and lock her in the basement.
 During this time, Emily found the dolls, and even stranger events began occurring.
 The dolls started appearing around the house without anyone moving them, and Emily had opened up a giant hole in the floor of her room, which would be impossible for a small child to do.
 One day, Emily was found lifeless in the basement, having died of unknown circumstances, which scared the parents into planning to move to a new house.

 News audio that plays on a static television explains that a couple was killed a month ago while preparing to move.
-These two people are presumably Emily's parents, and someone had killed them before they could move, possibly Emily's angered ghost or one of her dolls.
+These two people are presumably Emily's parents, and someone, possibly Emily's angered ghost or one of her dolls, had killed them before they could move.
 There are hints of a possible subplot.
 The phrases "Join Us" and "We Are One" can be seen written on a few notes, on the bottom of a crashed computer and heard at the end of a recording in the basement.
 There is also a strange figure depicted behind what looks like Emily and her dolls on the back of one of the notes.